PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 # Protein Digestion Simulator

 The Protein Digestion Simulator is a utility for processing [FASTA files](https://en.wikipedia.org/wiki/FASTA_format) including converting to/from tab delimited text.
-It also supports FASTA file validation.
+The GUI also supports FASTA file validation.

 ## Downloads